WSU-kduncan/ceg3120-cicd-schuler6/README-CD.md

   Prompt - "How do I monitor logs from a systemd service?"

 ## Known issues
-When doing the demonstration, the deploy.sh script did not update the name of the tab in the browser like it should have.
-When manually running the script, the tab name was changed correctly.
-To fix this issue, the script needs to add an "image remove" before pulling.
+When doing the demonstration, the `deploy.sh` script did not update the browser tab title as expected.
+When manually running the script, the title updated correctly.
+To fix this issue, the script needs to explicitly remove the existing Docker image before pulling the latest version.

 ## Documentation